 With the right steps, you can easily and affordably create a job aid that skyrockets your team’s performance.

-1. Gather info about the task
+1. Gather information about the task

 2. Choose a structure